-From 1999 to 2011, the Frauenförderpreis was awarded to female junior researchers to honour outstanding doctoral and diploma theses as well as structural and innovative projects for the promotion of women in the workplace.
+From 1999 to 2011, the Frauenförderpreis had been awarded to female junior researchers to honour outstanding doctoral and diploma theses as well as structural and innovative projects for the promotion of women in science.

-Until 2019, Ulm University awarded the Mileva Einstein-Marić Prize to excellent female researchers who, through their outstanding work, have made a significant and lasting contribution to shaping Ulm University as a research institution and at the same time have managed to balance their career with their family responsibilities in an exemplary way.
+Up until 2019, Ulm University awarded the Mileva Einstein-Marić Prize to excellent female researchers who, through their outstanding work, made a significant and lasting contribution to shaping Ulm University as a research institution while balancing their career with their family responsibilities.
 The Gender Equality Prize was awarded to institutions or individuals who, through innovative concepts, curricular offers or structural measures, contributed to true equality between men and women and a gender-equitable university and academic culture.
-The last prize of its kind was awarded in 2018 to the Trauma Collaborative Research Center 1149 for their project start-up funding for outstanding female researchers.

 Awardees of the Mileva Einstein-Marić-Prize since 2013